Pathoschild/FluentHttpClient/README.md

 IClient client = new FluentClient("https://example.org/api/");
 ```

 Next you chain methods to configure your request and response handling.
-For example, here's a simple GET request whose response will be deserialised into an `Item` object:
+For example, here's a simple GET request whose response will be parsed into an `Item` model:
 ```c#
 Item item = await client
     .GetAsync("items/14")
     .As<Item>();
 ```

-You can fetch the response as a model, list of models, byte array, string, or stream:
+You can get the response as a model, list of models, byte array, string, or stream:
 ```c#
 string json = await client
     .GetAsync("items/14")